jangleboom/RTKRoverManager/README.md

 This is a submodule of the [RTKRover](https://github.com/audio-communication-group/RTKRover).

 Configure ESP32 WiFi credentials and other default values for your RTK rover project.
-The device runs an access point if no credentials are saved, (SSID:
+The device runs an access point if no credentials are saved in LittleFS, (SSID:
 "rtkrover"+chipID, IP: 192.168.4.1).

 Fill the web form with your data, save and reboot.

-TODO: - upgrade to LittleFS